 Effective January 1, 2018, the shared responsibility payment enacted as part of the Affordable Care Act is reduced from $272 per month (Single), $1,360 per month (family of five), to $0 for both categories.

-2020 has been a challenging year for many businesses.
+2021 has been another challenging year for many businesses.
 Covid-19 has caused numerous businesses to rethink their business strategy.
 Many businesses have had to pivot to new markets to sustain profitability and cash flow.
 Congress has also had to respond to Covid-19.
 It made changes to the Tax Cut and Jobs Act for 2020.
-It also passed The Coronavirus Aid, Relief and Economic Security Act (“CARES ACT”) on March 27, 2020.
-These acts contained many new tax provisions to help businesses and individuals impacted by Covid-19.
-It is in your best interest to understand these changes in the tax law as they could impact both your business and personal bottom lines!
+It also passed The Coronavirus Aid, relief and Economic Security Act (“CARES ACT”) as well as the the American Rescue Plan.
+Congress is currently negotiating Infrastructure and Budget Reconciliation Legislation.
+These proposals include tax benefits for individuals as well as enhanced energy credits for individuals and businesses.
+However, the proposals include many provisions increasing the tax burden for individuals and businesses.
+The existing Acts contain many tax provisions to help businesses and individuals impacted by Covid-19.
+As a business owner it is in your best interest to be aware of these changes and how they can help your business and reduce your tax liabilities.